-The University may impose emergency action upon a student when there is reason to believe, based upon available information, that the student poses an immediate threat to the safety, health or welfare of persons, property or the orderly operation of the University.
-This action is warranted by potential or threatened danger or disruption, and used only when the serious nature or immediacy of the threat requires immediate action.
-The action is interim in nature, pending the response of the accountability (disciplinary) process.
-Following the imposition of emergency action, standard University disciplinary process shall be provided as expeditiously as possible.
+The University may impose emergency action upon a student when there is reason to believe, based on available information, that the student poses an immediate threat to the safety, health, or welfare of persons, property, or the orderly operation of the University.
+This action is warranted by potential or threatened danger or disruption and used only when the serious nature or immediacy of the threat requires immediate action.
+The action is interim, pending the response of the accountability (disciplinary) process.
+The threat assessment process and decision would be led by the Director of Public Safety (or designee) and the Vice President for Student Development & Dean of Students (or designee).
+If it is determined that emergency action is warranted and is imposed, standard University disciplinary process shall be provided as expeditiously as possible.